 Dr. Lahm graduated cum laude, earning his B.S. in Management Science, and holds both his Ph.D. and M.S.
 Degrees in Human Resource Development (with a specialized research emphasis on organizational work cultures, leadership, and change), which he completed while maintaining a 4.0 GPA.
 While attending graduate school at Georgia State University he provided consulting services for the very faculty members who, on other days, were his professors.
 He also served as a management consultant and change agent, assisting the Continuing Education Division to “reinvent” its corporate training business.
 As a crowning achievement to his graduate program, Dr. Lahm’s work was honored when he received the Andrew Young School of Policy Studies, 2000 Award for Distinguished Contribution to Research, for his groundbreaking work on the role of interpersonal “chemistry” in hiring.

-He has since published almost 60 scholarly journal articles or conference proceedings, in addition to works disseminated through consumer media outlets.
+He has since published over 80 scholarly journal articles or conference proceedings, in addition to works disseminated through consumer media outlets.
 Based on his research on areas associated with entrepreneurial bootstrapping, he was invited to testify for a hearing before the U.S. House of Representatives, Committee on Small Business, in Washington, DC (2008).
 His additional advocacy work has been noted by Business Week, The Wall Street Journal, The New York Times, Columbia Journalism Review (and other media sources as well as the blogosphere).

 Among other sources, he has been previously recognized in several Who’s Who publications, including Who’s Who Among America’s Teachers & Educators (11th edition), Who’s Who in Business Higher Education, Who’s Who in Advertising, Who’s Who in the South and Southwest, Who’s Who Among Young American Professionals, and Who’s Who Worldwide.